bonasome/bonaso_data_web/docs/components.md

 ---

 ## Flags
 The flag system is used for respondents, interactions, social media posts, and event counts (but could be expanded) as a way to note suspiscious entries.
 The following components help to standardize the process of creating/viewing/resolving flags across different components.
+You can see examples of these components at [`InteractionCard.jsx`](/src/components/respondents/interactions/InteractionCard.jsx)

 - [FlagCard](/src/components/flags/flagCard.jsx): Condenses information about a flag into a single expandable card.
 This is also where flags are resolved.
 - [FlagDetailModal](/src/components/flags/FlagDetailModal.jsx): If a page/component does not have space to index a list of flag cards, this modal can be used to display them.